sezanzeb/input-remapper/readme/installation.md

 - `python3-pydbus`

 Python packages need to be installed globally for the service to be able to import them.
-Don't use `--user`.
+Do not use `--user`.

 `Conda` can cause problems due to changed python paths and versions.